Thrombocytopenic Purpura In Children

-- Your child's bowel movement has blood in it or is dark-colored.
+- Your child's bowel movement has blood in it or is dark.

 - Your child has a sudden, severe headache.

-- Your child is drowsy, cannot be awaken, or does not respond to you.
+- Your child is drowsy or will not wake up.

-- Your child has problems seeing (blurry or double vision), talking, or hearing.
+- Your child is confused or has problems seeing, talking, or hearing.

 - Your baby has a bulging soft spot (fontanel) on his head.